My Favorite Sewing Tools and Supplies

 Spending thousands on a fancy computerized sewing machine just seems silly to me.
 So, I sew on a Singer Heavy Duty.
 This workhorse of a machine is dirt cheap and incredibly easy to use.
 I have the 4452 model, which comes with a bunch of extra feet, including the one-step button hole foot, which works amazingly well.
-This sewing machine used to sell for under $200, before everyone took up mask-making, but it’s still a bargain at its current price.
+This sewing machine typically retails for under $200, so it’s a steal.

 I recently added an extension table to my sewing machine, and it’s been such a game changer.
 It works perfectly to support large or heavy projects, while I’m sewing.
 The legs fold flat for easy storage, but I use mine so much, I just keep it on my machine.
 This is something I wish I had bought sooner.

 This Singer even feed/walking foot is my most-used presser foot.
 It has a extra-long foot and an extra set of feed dogs, which helps to keep thick layers moving through your machine without bunching up.
 It’s ideal for quilting, but works well any time you’re dealing with thicker fabrics, like terry cloth or fleece.
 I keep this walking foot on two out of my three machines, and only switch it out when I need to make a button hole, or perform some other specialized task.

 This 1/4″ piecing foot cuts down on the need to measure while you’re sewing.
 Just keep the edge of the foot lined up with the edge of the fabric to maintain a perfect 1/4″ seam.
 Then, turn the corner when the line at the edge of the foot hits the edge of the fabric.